November 7, 1993: The day the Paris crowd booed Goran Ivanisevic for serving too well

 Most of the indoor tournaments would quickly adopt heavier balls and slowed down their surfaces in order to obtain longer rallies.
 At Wimbledon, after having tried different kind of balls to increase the length of the rallies, the board would finally decide to change the composition of the grass, which slowly doomed the serve-and-volley game to all but disappear from the All England Club.

-Devastated by this loss, which he called “the worst moment of his life”, Ivanisevic would not win a single tournament in the 24 following months, but in 2001, entering the main draw as a wild card ranked only world No 125, he would finally triumph at Wimbledon, defeating Pat Rafter in the final (6-3, 3-6, 6-3, 2-6, 9-7).
+Devastated by this loss, which he called “the worst moment of his life”, Ivanisevic would not win a single tournament in the 24 following months.
+However, in 2001, entering the main draw as a wild card ranked No 125 in the world, he would finally triumph at Wimbledon, defeating Pat Rafter in the final (6-3, 3-6, 6-3, 2-6, 9-7).
+Bothered by his shoulder, the Croat played sporadically until 2004 when he retired after a third-round loss to Lleyton Hewitt at Wimbledon.

 After having climbed to world No 4 in 1994, Andrei Medvedev would struggle for the next few years, remaining a solid top 30 player, but performing far below the standards he had set in his early years.
 In 1999, he would achieve a last remarkable achievement, reaching the Roland-Garros final as world No 101, defeated by Andre Agassi after having led two sets to love (1-6, 2-6, 6-4, 6-3, 6-4).